vortexxxxxxxxxxxx/Misc-School-Work/Operating Systems Fall 2025/OS_producer_consumer_problem/README.md

 the producer and the consumer.
 Mutual exclusion should be considered.
 We use threads in the producer program and consumer program.
 Shared memory is used for the “table”

+## Program Description:
+In this code, the producer generates random numbers and puts them in a shared buffer (our counter), while the consumer reads and sums these numbers.
+They use semaphores  to coordinate their actions.
+There are three key signals: one to track empty spots in the buffer, one for filled spots, and a "lock" to ensure only one process touches the buffer at a time.

+Both programs run in continuous loops, with the producer filling the buffer with random numbers and the consumer reading and summing them up.
+They take brief breaks (sleep for 1 second) between iterations to prevent hogging system resources.

+The run.sh file compiles both programs and runs them simultaneously.

 ## Must Install for the program to run correctly:
 ```bash
 sudo apt update && sudo apt install g++